 The ACT is scored on a scale of 1-36 and the SAT is scored on a scale of 400-1600

 Three points on the SAT isn’t a big deal, but three points on the ACT could be the difference between your target school and your dream school.

 Your performance affects your overall score differently on the SAT and the ACT

 As the Composite Score on the ACT is an average of the scores on the four tests, a small difference in the performance in one test may not change the Composite Score.
 However, on the SAT, any difference in performance in any section will directly reflect in the Composite Score as the Composite Score is the sum total of the two Sectional Scores.
 So, if you happen to be weak in one particular area, the ACT may suit you better than the SAT: this weakness will not reflect so much in your composite score; especially because colleges have traditionally paid more attention to the ACT composite score rather than to the ACT score breakup.

-To take a full length practice test for the SAT and the ACT please visit nearby center.
+To take a full-length practice test for the SAT and the ACT please visit the nearby center.